 These trans fats are not to be confused with the naturally occurring trans fats in meat and dairy products.
 Only artificial trans fats are the ones linked to chronic inflammation, and can be found in fried fast foods, vegetable shortening, certain pastries, some microwavable popcorn, specific margarines, and packaged cookies and cakes.

 All in all, chronic inflammation can be deadly, but can also be prevented by monitoring what you eat.
 By limiting your intake of foods that trigger it, you will not only feel better in the moment, but decrease your risk of disease in the long run as well.
-At Independence Wellness & Pulse Center, we can help you reduce pain and inflammation by identifying problem areas in your diet, providing continuous nutritional guidance, and optimizing your nutrition to maximize your health.
+At Independence Wellness & Pulse Center, we can help you reduce pain and inflammation by identifying problem areas in your diet, providing continuous nutritional guidance, and helping you create an anti-inflammatory food plan to maximize your health.
 Contact us today to request an appointment!